 Are you wondering what are the best things to do in Scotland you need to include in your trip?
 Read on to make sure you don't miss out on these big ones, taken straight from our travel guide.

-Eigg offers a golden beaches to lie on.
+Eigg offers golden beaches to lie on.
 Or climb the hills for stunning views across the sea to its neighbour, Rùm.
-Ferries arrive into Galmisdale Bay, in the southeast corner of the island.
+Ferries arrive at Galmisdale Bay, in the southeast corner of the island.
 Head up through woods for superb sea views, or track the shore south to see crofting ruins before the Sgùrr cliffs – the remains of Upper and Lower Grulin settlements.

 Traditional New Year celebrations, with whisky, dancing and fireworks staving off the midwinter chill.
 When hardline Scottish Protestant clerics in the sixteenth century abolished Christmas for being a Catholic mass, the Scots, not wanting to miss out on a mid-winter knees-up, instead put their energy into greeting the New Year, or Hogmanay.

 Though it’s a dying custom, this still takes the form of the tradition of ‘first-footing’ – visiting your neighbours and bearing gifts.
 All this neighbourly greeting means a fair bit of partying, and no one is expected to go to work the next day, or, indeed, the day after that.
 Even today, 1 January is a public holiday in the rest of the UK, but only in Scotland does the holiday extend to the next day too.

 3. Take up active sports in the Cairngorm mountains